 Who is the sender of the message?
-This is something the recipient is going to want to know and will play a big part in how that message is received.
-If communication is being delivered to a group from a source that is unknown, that message may possibly be overlooked or outright ignored.
+This is something the recipient will want to know and will play a big part in how that message is received.
+If communication is delivered to a group from an unknown source, that message may be overlooked or outright ignored.
 Are introductions from a known source necessary to grab the attention of the recipient?

 What is the position of the sender?
-Is it one of authority or is it from a colleague?
+Is it one of authority, or is it from a colleague?
 Again, this is something to keep in mind.
-When sending communications, a friendly message from someone in authority will likely be received differently than that of a colleague.
+When sending communications, a friendly message from someone in authority will likely be received differently from a colleague.